 I suppose that thus far in my editorial career newsletters have proven to be my primary medium, though website content development and management is rapidly catching up.
 If I’m counting correctly I have served as editor for seven different newsletters and consulted on the development of at least one other.

-I have signed an NDA with my latest newsletter client, and thus cannot just post the newsletter here, nor even disclose the client’s name.
+I signed an NDA with my most recent newsletter client, and thus cannot post the newsletter here, nor even disclose the client’s name.
 However, these stories from recent issues don’t give anything away:

 Planes, Trains & Automobiles Vulnerable to Hacking!

 How’s this for scary?
 You’re driving along the highway in your new Jeep Cherokee at about 70 m.p.h. when the air vents start blasting maximum chilled air, the radio switches on and begins blaring Kayne West at full volume, and then the windshield wipers start wiping…all without you touching a control knob.
 And then the accelerator stops working, making your Jeep slow to a crawl while the r.p.m.s continue to climb.
 You regain control of the car after turning the ignition on and then off, but then, after getting moving again, the brakes fail to engage and you roll out-of-control into a ditch.